mrrontam/file-to-ldap-lookup/README.md

 # file-to-ldap-lookup
->Open a delimited file.
+>"Open a delimited file.
 Lookup LDAP data based on a field in the file.
-Output the data to a file or console."
+Output the data to a file or console." - customer

 The scenario I built includes: